bbauska/UofM-Intro-CSS3/README.md

   width="40%;" />
 </p>

-So finally, one of the things I&apos;m going to be showing you in this example in just a second, is different ways you can set the height and width of different elements.
-And there&apos;s two common ways to do this.
+<p>So finally, one of the things I&apos;m going to be showing you in this
+example in just a second, is different ways you can set the height and width of different elements.
+And there&apos;s two common ways to do this.</p>

-The first one is called absolute, and that&apos;s when you set an element to a specific size.
+<p>The first one is called absolute, and that&apos;s when you set an element to
+a specific size.
 You say I want it to be so many pixels, or so many millimeters, or so many centimeters.
 Pixels is a very common way to set sizes.
 The other type of measurement is what I call fluid, and it sets